AadityaxPraveen/Aaditya_BlueStamp_Portfolio/index.md

 # Summary

 My first milestone in my project is making sure all of the connections in the breadboard and Arduino work.
 This includes connecting the servo motors, GPS module, and IMU.
 To make this work, I ran a simple code to test everything out.
 For my future milestones, I am planning on making a better code so it can track the planets, and also improve the servo motor and attach the laser to it.

 # Challenges

-Some challenges I faced with this first milestone include making sure all of the connections were correct, building the new/better servo motor, and ensuring the simple test code was working properly.
+Some challenges I faced with this first milestone include making sure all of the connections were correct and what I did to help me through this problem was cross refernecing outside sources to make sure it was correct.
+Another Problem I had was building the servo motor since it was very difficult due to the small screws and it would break very easily.
+What I did to overcome this problem was just going through the steps very slowly so I ensure there is no mistakes.

 # Schematics
 <img src = "1a30a69f-ffd0-46b4-83b8-59b102e71529 (1).JPG" width = "900" height = "600">